Board of Trustees

-The Steering Committee includes a designated staff member from each of the four partner organisations.
-The Steering Committee members make the day-to-day decisions and are responsible for designing and overseeing implementation of the initiative’s overall strategy and providing technical guidance and quality control.
-Meet the Steering Committee.
+The Executive Leadership Team make the day-to-day decisions and are responsible for designing and overseeing implementation of the initiative’s overall strategy and providing technical guidance and quality control.

 External Advisory Bodies